 Standards met All the standards have been met and candidates have achieved HLTA status.
 A certificate confirming their status will be issued within a couple of weeks.
 Partial reassessment Some standards (up to a maximum of three) have not been fully met.
-This implies that a candidate was judged to have met all but a small number of standards (up to 3), and the weaknesses were modest in nature.
-The RPA will advise the candidate on the most appropriate next steps which may require the candidate to: rewrite one or more of the main tasks produce an additional shorter task example.
-The evidence given (either written or oral) could relate to the situations described in the original tasks, or could be examples that have taken place since the original assessment provide additional supporting documentation Where only verification or clarification is needed, a partial reassessment could involve candidates answering additional questions, with verification from the school.
-Discussions or reviews of any additional evidence can be obtained by telephone.
+This implies that candidates were judged to have met all but a small number of standards, and the weaknesses were modest in nature.
+The RPA will advise candidates on the most appropriate next steps which may require that the candidate: rewrites one or more of the main tasks produces an additional shorter task example.
+The evidence given (either written or oral) could relate to the situations described in the original tasks, or could be examples that have taken place since the original assessment provides additional supporting documentation Where only verification or clarification is needed, partial reassessment could involve candidates answering additional questions, with verification from the school.
+Discussions or reviews of any additional evidence could be obtained by telephone.
 In cases of partial reassessment, the RPA will need to refer to the original response sheets they hold for all the tasks (response sheets F1-F8) and the assessment grid (F9/10).
 This is to enable assessors to identify all possible evidence against the standards at issue.
 Any additional evidence or clarification provided will only need to relate to those standards that are under reconsideration.
 Assessors conducting a reassessment will only scrutinise evidence relating to those standards under reconsideration.
 Full There is insufficient evidence that all the standards have been met and the reassessment candidate is not recommended for HLTA status.
-If this is the outcome, candidates can: extend their experience and/or skills (with respect to a limited number of standards), then be reassessed via their RPA in the near future extend their experience and/or skills (with respect to many standards), then be reassessed via their RPA in the distant future, or continue with their current role, taking part in relevant and recommended CPD and defer obtaining HLTA status pending further experience.
+If this is the outcome, candidates could: extend their experience and/or skills (with respect to a limited number of standards), then be reassessed via their RPA in the near future extend their experience and/or skills (with respect to many standards), then be reassessed via their RPA in the distant future, or continue with what candidates are doing now and defer obtaining HLTA status pending further experience.